WolfEsq/accept-encoding-header/README.md

 ## Description
 Many WordPress performance plugins are bloated and include features that you don't need.
 This plugin does just one thing.
 It adds a "Vary: Accept-Encoding Header" to boost website performance.

-When browsers make a request, they include HTTP headers for the server to decide what to send back.
-The Vary header describes what information identifies a request.
-Caches should only be used if the request matches the Vary information in the cache.

 This plugin adds a rewrite rule to your WordPress directory's `.htaccess` Apache file.

 ```